brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

 the annotations:

     check:
-      string-identity(0) raises "expected String"
       node("not-a-num", leaf, leaf) raises "expected Number"
       node(37, leaf, "not-a-bin-tree") raises "expected BinTree"
     end

-You can also define arbitrary predicates.
+You can also define arbitrary predicates for use in annotations to *refine* the annotation with additional checks.
 For example:

     fun non-negative(n :: Number) -> Bool:
       n >= 0